Rabbis for Human Rights: Organization

-The organization was founded in 1988.
+The organization was founded in 1988 by Rabbi David Forman.
 Its membership consists of Israeli rabbis and rabbinical students.
 RHR has a nineteen-member board of directors.
 Rabbi Arik Ascherman served as co-director of Rabbis For Human Rights, becoming executive director in 1998.
 Ayala Levi took over as executive director in 2010.
 In the past, the organization received funds from the EU, UK and Spain.

 Activities

-RHR is best known for dispatching volunteers to act as human shields to protect the Palestinian olive harvest from vandalism and assault by settlers living on nearby land; every year, clashes are reported between settlers and Palestinian farmers.
+RHR is best known for dispatching volunteers to act as a protective presence to protect the Palestinian olive harvest from vandalism and assault by settlers living on nearby land; every year, clashes are reported between settlers and Palestinian farmers.
 In 2008, the volunteer effort encompassed 40 villages.
 The effort was launched in 2002 when a Palestinian peace activist solicited RHR's help to protect olive pickers against attacks by settlers living near the village of Yanun.

 RHR opposes the construction of the Israeli West Bank barrier in any place where it entails the expropriation of Arab-owned land, the division of villages, or cutting farmers off from their fields.
 RHR achieved a major victory in 2006 when it won a lawsuit to prevent the division by the fence of the village of Sheikh Sa'ad.

 In December 2004, RHR executive director Rabbi Arik Ascherman was among three defendants on trial in Jerusalem for standing in front of bulldozers in an effort to block the demolition of Palestinian homes in East Jerusalem.
 He was charged with "interfering with police performance of duties on two occasions in 2003, and the intention to commit acts to prevent police from performing their duties."
 In March 2005, a magistrate court ruled Ascherman guilty, but said that he wouldn't have a criminal record.

 A movie produced in 2013 by RHR, Fiddler with No Roof, compares the Prawer Plan to Jews' expulsion during the antisemitic Tsarist regime.